 It would be such a shame to get a social media account shut down or postponed.
 All because of unwittingly posting a picture of a cake which they deemed as an advert.
 Which turned out to offend the rules of the admins of Facebook or Instagram.

 Some people have asked –

 So do some research and as well discover what the rules are for you in your country and district.
 It is going to vary worldwide for sure.
-But you need only to be selling what you are allowed to sell.
+But only sell what you are allowed to sell.
 But one thing is for certain – if social media has a ruling, that is the rule worldwide.

-So think of ways around the rule (ethically) and ensure that your cakes and bakes are never going to be frowned upon.
+So think of ways around the rule (ethically).
+Ensure that your cakes and bakes are never going to be frowned upon.
 Or cause you legal problems either.

 Have you seen our Cake Pricing Guide – It’s Free.